-Cooper brings more than 30 years of coaching experience to Arkansas, including 10 as a head coach on the collegiate level, and he has served four stints as a defensive coordinator.
-He has also worked one year in the NFL as a defensive backs coach while making stops at four other SEC schools during his career.
+Ron Cooper brings more than 30 years of coaching experience to Arkansas in his second season in Fayetteville, including 10 as a head coach on the collegiate level and four stints as a defensive coordinator.
+He also worked one year in the NFL as a defensive backs coach while making stops at four other SEC schools during his career.

 Cooper took over a youthful secondary room at Texas A&M, as seven different underclassmen, including four freshmen, started in the defensive backfield for the Aggies during the 2017 season.
 One of the mainstays in the lineup was junior Armani Watts, who finished the season with 87 tackles, four interceptions, two fumble recoveries and one touchdown en route to being named to Associated Press (AP) All-America third team and the All-SEC first team (Coaches & AP)

 Prior to Texas A&M, Cooper served as the interim head coach at FIU for the final eight games of the 2016 season.
 Cooper also served as head coach at Eastern Michigan (1993-94), Louisville (1995-97) and Alabama A&M (1998-2001).